coreBOS/coreBOSDocumentation/user/pages/04.user-manual/importingdata/import_special/item.md

 "samplevtiger - 1000 units","Contacts::::Susan Wilson","75000.00","--None--","2016-01-03"
 ```

 The field upon which the relation is searched is ALWAYS the identifier field of the module.
 Every module has a special field called the **entity identifier field**, this special field is the one you can click on inside the application to get to the **detail view** of the record.
-For example, for Accounts that is the “account name”, for potentials the “opportunity name” and for tickets the title or subject of the ticket.
+For example, for Accounts that is the "account name", for potentials the "opportunity name" and for tickets the title or subject of the ticket.

 Sometimes we don't have that special field in our import data or, if we do, we can't be sure that the values match exactly.
 This especially happens when importing to Accounts and Contacts.
 For these cases, it would be ideal to be able to have the import process search on some other field that we have at hand or that we know is supposed to be unique between the application and the import data.

 The ideal/typical scenario is where you have done the **first import right (!)** and added a custom field to the module that indicates the ID of that record in your other system.
 This is fundamental where you have two system coexisting in the company and you have to do regular imports of information.

 **As of coreBOS 5.5** we have extended the extended syntax 8-) so you can indicate the field you want to search upon to find the referenced module.
-You can now add the field name upon which you want to search AFTER the extended syntax with the same separator “::::”.
+You can now add the field name upon which you want to search AFTER the extended syntax with the same separator "::::".
 So the next CSV would import potentials searching the first record on the Accounts' siccode field and the second on the Contacts' cf_640 field.

 ```
 "Opportunity Name","Related To","Amount","Type","Expected Close Date"